-Figures 1 and 2 show that for the month of February 2020, trigger components (P8 or P19) were not reached.
+Figures 1 and 2 show that for the month of April 2020, trigger components (P8 or P19) were not reached.

-For more information and ongoing updates, please visit the Anglesea borefield web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield i Standard operation involves maintaining compliance with our Bulk Entitlement, issued by the Victoria Government.
-Under the terms of the bulk entitlement, we are licensed to extract a maximum of:
+For more information and ongoing updates, please visit the Anglesea borefield web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield

-- 40ML in any day;

-- 10,000ML in any year; and

-- 35,000ML in any five year period.
+- 10,000ML in any year; and - 35,000ML in any five-year period.